ETHSydney/Ethereum-training/solidity/Solidity.md

 `uint` = `uint256` and is only a positive number including zero.
 The leading bit that indicated positive or negative sign is dropped.

-There currently is no support for floating point numbers they are difficult to be deterministic. eg run node and enter `0.1 + 0.2` which will not equal `0.3`.
+There currently is no support for floating point numbers. eg run node and enter `0.1 + 0.2` which will not equal `0.3`.

 ```
 contract TestIntegers {